Phonophor/Aetherlist/README.md

 Put these files at the root of `Phonophor/Aetherlist`.
 In GitHub, open **Actions → Publish Aetherlist card library → Run workflow**.
 The workflow creates a release tagged `card-library` with:

 - `aetherlist-library-manifest.json`
+- `aetherlist-catalog.sqlite.gz` (ready-to-open database used by the app)
 - `aetherlist-cards.sqlite.gz`
 - `aetherlist-oracle-tags.sqlite.gz`
 - `aetherlist-art-tags.sqlite.gz`
 - `aetherlist-rulings.sqlite.gz`

-The URLs remain stable.
-Every dataset has its own Scryfall update time, byte size, and SHA-256 in the manifest, so the app checks first and downloads only datasets that changed.
+The URLs remain stable. `aetherlist-catalog.sqlite.gz` already contains all catalog tables, indexes, and FTS data.
+Aetherlist activates it as a database file instead of copying cards or rebuilding search data on the phone.
+Split assets remain available for diagnostics and future modular readers.

 ## Oracle and art tags